top of page

 • Can they touch their thumb to their forearm

-The patient gets a point for each of the activities they can complete and then that helps to determine if hypermobility is present.
-This test provides what’s called an indication, not a confirmation to classify the patient as having a HSD.
+The patient gets a point for each of the activities they complete, helping to indicate if hypermobility is present.

-Another test I do, especially with all of my new clients, is called the Five Point Questionnaire.
-This test takes into consideration not just where a patient is at today, because we know as we get older sometimes we get stiffer, but it also asks if you were able to do any of the specific tasks as a child.
-This allows us to be aware that previous hypermobility may be a driving factor for the patient’s current symptoms.
+Another test I do is called the Five Point Questionnaire.
+This test takes into consideration not just where a patient is at today, but if they were able to do any of the tasks as a child.
+This allows us to be aware of previous hypermobility that may be a driving factor for the patient’s current symptoms.

 Disability in the Hypermobile Population